 Life continuously moves us forward, but many forces can knock us off balance.
-Life presents new constraints and obstacles and we have to adapt, make new attempts, and make new mistakes, in order to grow.
-We are often injured, sometimes greatly, but we often hide the shame because we need, and want, to present ourselves as okay.
+Constraints and obstacles are a part of living and we must adapt, try new approaches, and make new mistakes, in order to grow.
+We are often injured, sometimes greatly, but we may hide our pain because we want to present ourselves as okay.
 Being okay indicates worthiness for inclusion; it means being like “everyone else.”
 Being okay means getting by.

 I work with adults experiencing difficulties with a variety of behaviors that are holding them back from the lives they seek.
-These include protective behaviors like anger, anxiety, depression, numbing (with substances, etc.), distracting (with work, with promiscuity, with exercise, etc.), and more.
-I work to help get clarity on, and build safe connections in relationships within families, relationships at work, and elsewhere.
-I work to help bring safe connection to grief, loss and loneliness.
-All of this work is focused on you and your needs for health within.
-This more whole you is the guide of your relationships internally and externally.
+These include protective behaviors like anger, anxiety, depression; numbing behaviors (alcohol or substances abuse.); distractions (with work, promiscuity, exercise, or others), and more.
+I work to help bring clarity and build safe connections within families, relationships at work, and elsewhere.
+I work to guide safe processing of grief, loss and loneliness.
+Together, we focus on you and your needs for emotional health.

 I practice the Internal Family Systems (IFS) model of therapy which is based on an understanding of our protective behaviors as being beneficial, with a goal to keep us safe.
 Our work is to bring calm, curiosity and compassion to were we find protection, meet that and build trust so we can discover a path to help and healing.

 Sessions last a minimum of 50 minutes.
 This is intentional and focused work.
 As such, session times are closely followed to honor the space and time – particularly when a client is scheduled directly after your session.
 It is important to start on time and allow yourself a few moments after the session to connect again to the rest of your day.